 They (the breed) is quite popular in films.
-You've seen
+You have seen

 them in